Date: 24th March 2021

 I really would like to call attention to really focus on these triggers and some others, because we didn’t have more time to look into the various other triggers.
 I just want to highlight these.

-You can’t really see Wellness here, can you?
-Or countries it has here, can you?
-But this is what people are really thinking about when they are looking for services or buying services.
-So next time, visit – or revisit – how you communicate and how you design services at your end and what your destination is suggesting in terms of trigger points, because people may look for self-healing, or may look for flourishing, or may look for distressing or rewarding, for that matter.
+What really means is that the real trigger may be different and may not be the word ‘wellness’ but more specific such as self-healing, belonging, etc. So next time, visit – or revisit – how you communicate and how you design services at your end and what your destination is suggesting in terms of trigger points, because people may look for self-healing, or may look for flourishing, or may look for de-stressing or rewarding, for that matter

 So this is what you need to provide.
-And yes, we know at the end of the day they do buy wellness services, for example.
-They’re purchasing wellness services but they’re buying destressing or buying rewarding.
+And yes, we know at the end of the day consumers do buy wellness services, for example.
+They’re purchasing wellness services but they’re buying de-stressing or buying self-rewards.
 And also, I would like to stress the importance of how luxury has been changing.
 We have several layers of luxury from everyday luxury to bespoke luxury, and we need to be aware that the term and the meaning of luxury is changing rapidly.
 Don’t forget that the various aspects – even relaxation can now become an ultra-high-end luxury, which was an everyday luxury.
-Now it’s moving to ultra-high end because you don’t have the chance to do it.
-So, the propositioning and the positioning of a service or a destination may totally be different as of now, even in the short term, because of the severe situation in terms of lack of traveling or lack of leisure time.
+Now it’s moving to ultra-high end because it’s so exclusive – you don’t have the chance to do it.
+So, the re-positioning and the positioning of a service or a destination may totally be different as of now, even in the short term, because of the severe situation in terms of lack of traveling or lack of leisure time.
 And that gives you options.
 That gives you opportunities.
 At the same time, it raises challenges: how can you define your services, how you can position and communicate about your services.
 Is it luxury?
 Is it everyday luxuries?
 Is it a bespoke luxury?
-Is plastic surgery now a bespoke luxury, although it’s been an everyday one?
+Is plastic surgery now a bespoke luxury, although it’s been an everyday one in the past?
 You need to revisit how you used to be doing services and how you define your packaging, how you define your guest journeys, how you define your communication.

-Let me give you another little consideration here, which is how you review your resources.
+Let me give you another consideration here, which is how you review your resources.
 These are not wellness resources; these are resources that you use or can use them to create wellness-improving services.
-But, despite how good that sounds, you really need to be ingenious for that.
+But, despite how good that sounds, you really need to be more ingenious.
 You need professionals who can help you in doing that.
 It’s not just the new treatment on the spa menu.
 It’s not just a new, let’s say, smoothie in your F&B proposition.
-You have to really be very systematic and look at what’s available locally – you can have amazing and simple solutions, and cheap (as in developed cheaply), but the value proposition is going to be appreciated by the guests.
+You have to really be very systematic and look at what’s available locally – you can have amazing and simple solutions, and inexpensive (as in developed cheaply), but the value proposition is going to be appreciated by the guests.

 I really believe that the choice is yours.
 It’s really up to you – which direction are you taking?
 We don’t really have much time at the moment, but we can have a discussion should you wish.
 We go into the illusion part, which is happening quite prominently when it looks amazing, but when you get there, you recognize it’s more for show and less in terms of content.
 You have an entertainment part, where you use for example goats for yoga or you use other animals for yoga or create some entertainment value through which you can incorporate new guest segments like Men, or your eminent wireless operator, lifestyle entrepreneur.
 Or you want to create a new brand-new hotel brand which is focusing on one or only two components, but you do it really consistently and very structurally.